 Walking Your Dog in The Rain

-Ultimately, most of us have push on the wellies and walk our dogs in the rain at some point.
+Ultimately, most of us need wellies for dog walking as we often walk our dogs in the rain at some point.
 For many of us, this is a recurring thing during the colder, wetter months.
 Dog walks get colder, wetter, and our pups start to get a bit fussy.

 Some dogs do seem to enjoy the downpour and are simply happy to get out and enjoy the fresh air.
 You may have seen the odd dog in the rain that adores getting absolutely drenched!